-Goldman Sachs JCP SE/EE Executive Committee Nomination
+Goldman Sachs JCP Executive Committee Nomination

 Goldman Sachs is a financial services firm built on its global technology enterprise.
-Technology is not only the largest division at Goldman Sachs, representing more than a quarter of the firm, but over two-thirds of its 8,000 members are application developers.
-With more than 130 million lines of Java code under management, development at Goldman Sachs is overwhelmingly Java-based, and there are more than 3,000 developers in its Java user group implementing systems which are then leveraged by over 10,000 end-users.
+Technology is the largest division at Goldman Sachs, representing about a third of the firm's total headcount, with thousands of application developers on staff.
+With more than 130 million lines of Java code under management, development at Goldman Sachs is overwhelmingly Java-based, and there are more than 3,000 developers in its Java developer community implementing systems which are then leveraged by the majority of the firm's end-users.

-The firm custom-builds most of its software because of the unique technological problems presented by the nature and scale of its businesses; the critical importance of state-of-the-art capacity, latency and resilience; and the need to respond rapidly to clients.
-Its historical reliance on open source components, as well its extensive multi-vendor relationships, also give it deep experience with problems of interoperability and systems/software integration.
+The firm custom-builds a lot of its own software because of the unique technological challenges presented by the nature and scale of its businesses; the critical importance of state-of-the-art capacity, latency and resilience; and the need to respond rapidly to clients.
+Its historical reliance on open source components, as well its extensive multi-vendor relationships, also give it deep experience with challenges of interoperability and systems/software integration.
 As a major consumer of Java, Goldman Sachs is thus deeply invested in its future, and seeks to contribute to Java standards.
-We remain committed to the continued evolution of Java, both through the innovation of the broad Java community, and the ongoing process of standardization.
+The firm remains committed to the continued evolution of Java, both through the innovation of the broad Java community, and the ongoing process of standardization.